sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 ### Step 1 Configure backends for TLS

-Because federation depends on communication with multiple disparate clusters, working TLS is required for successful configuration.
-This guide assumes that you have provided each backend member with TLS credentials (key and certificate), as well as the CA certificate chain required for one Sensu backend to validate the certificates presented by other backends.
+Because federation depends on communication with multiple disparate clusters, working TLS is required for successful federated operation.

+This guide assumes that you have provided each member of each cluster with TLS credentials (key and certificate), as well as the CA certificate chain required for one Sensu backend to validate the certificates presented by other backends.
 If you don't have existing infrastructure for issuing certificates, see [Securing Sensu][13] for our recommended self-signed certificate issuance process.

 This prerequisite extends to configuring the following Sensu backend etcd parameters: